prishajain-23/BLEScanner/PUSH_NOTIFICATIONS_SETUP.md

    - Select User A for messaging (checkmark)

 3. **Trigger Message:**
-   - Connect ESP32 to Device B
+   - Connect Medal of Freedom to Device B
    - Message should auto-send to User A
    - User A should receive push notification